urdnot-ios/hello-akka-rest-api/module01 - Student/README.md

 To setup these stages you will need to have `"com.typesafe.akka" %% "akka-http" % AkkaHttpVersion,` in your build.sbt.

 The server side listener is setup in 4 steps:
+1. TODO: WHAT IS TCP/IP and SOCKETS
+2. TODO: EXPLAIN BODY AND HEADER
-1. Take a TCP socket on the host operating system and listen for connections
+3. Take a TCP socket on the host operating system and listen for connections
-2. Accept the connection
+4. Accept the connection
-3. Parse the route of the connection and pass the HTTP entity to that route for processing
+5. Parse the route of the connection and pass the HTTP entity to that route for processing
-4. When the route is finished processing, it calls `complete()` and inside provides the correct reply message
+6. When the route is finished processing, it calls `complete()` and inside provides the correct reply message

 So let's look at each step.

 ##Preparation
+explain applicaiton.conf and HOCON and logback.xml

-First, make sure you have a `module01-->src-->resources` folder.
+First, make sure you create a `module01-->src-->main-->resources` folder.
 Inside that folder, create two files:
 `application.conf` and `logback.xml`

 The first file will hold all of your code's setup variables.
 The format is outlined here.
 All of the Akka setup variables are stored in an "akka" section: